Policy Priorities

 Co-Introducers Sen. Danielle Conrad (Dist.
 46); Sen. Machaela Cavanaugh (Dist.
 6); Sen. Tony Vargas (Dist.
 7)

-Summary LB857 offers additional services to mothers receiving Medicaid coverage who are at risk of an adverse birth outcome.
-Among other components, the bill identifies which mothers are eligible for Prenatal Plus services, offers additional services including targeted case management and allows NDHHS to offer an enhanced payment structure to providers.
+identifies which mothers are eligible for Prenatal Plus services and allows the Nebraska Department of Health and Human Services to offer an enhanced payment structure to providers.
 As amended, LB857 sunsets June 30, 2028.

 Committee Health and Human Services